BettercareHealth/bettercare/mmh/mmh-3.md

 *	If a mother is being referred during pregnancy, reassure her that it is a good thing to have the opportunity to talk to a counsellor before the baby is born, and that she will feel more prepared when the baby comes.
 *	Explain that many mothers feel better and more confident when they are able to talk about their problems to a trained counsellor.
-*	Everything that is said to the counsellor will be confidential.
+*	Everything that what is said to the counsellor will be confidential.
 *	Discuss what she expects to happen in a counselling session.
 *	Assure the mother that she will receive sensitive, supportive and reliable care.
 *	Explain that the counsellor will listen carefully to what she says, and will allow her to speak and express her feelings in her own words and in her own way.